-Within Google Analytics, it is possible to delve even further into the ‘multi channel funnels’ section than just the high level view above.
-One particularly useful feature is Top Conversion Paths, which allows you to see the most common user paths from visit to sale/goal.
+Within Google Analytics, it is possible to delve even further into the ”˜multi-channel funnels’ section than just the high-level view above.
+One particularly useful feature is Top Conversion Paths, which allows you to see the most common user paths from a visit to sale/goal.

-For example, from 8Ball’s Analytics, we can see again that there were 1,479 different multi visit paths that led to a conversion over the dates we’re analysing and that the most common of these was someone visiting first through organic and then making another visit through organic before making a purchase.
+For example, from 8Ball’s Analytics, we can see again that 1,479 different multi-visit paths led to conversion over the dates we’re analysing and that the most common of these was someone visiting first through organic and then making another visit through organic before making a purchase.
 This was closely followed by users visiting through organic first and then returning directly to the site later to make a purchase.

-With the above data on path length in mind, it might come as a surprise that many of these multi touch point buyers actually make their many different channel visits in the same day.
+With the above data on path length in mind, it might come as a surprise that many of these multi-touchpoint buyers make their many different channel visits on the same day.

-Time lag tells us how much time passes (within the 30 day period than an assisted conversion path is tracked) between the first touch point and the sale.
+Time lag tells us how much time passes (within the 30 days that an assisted conversion path is tracked) between the first touchpoint and the sale.

 Within Google Analytics, there are some limitations (albeit minor ones) to this data:

-Assisted conversions give you a fuller picture and enable you to see what’s actually driving sales and how users find you.
-The data makes it clear that, as we already knew, users shop around, and simply attributing a sale to the last visitor touch point is too narrow a focus and too simplistic a view in measuring the true value of your various digital marketing channels.
+Assisted conversions give you a fuller picture and enable you to see what’s driving sales and how users find you.
+The data makes it clear that, as we already knew, users shop around, and simply attributing a sale to the last visitor touchpoint is too narrow a focus and too simplistic a view in measuring the true value of your various digital marketing channels.